Think Like Your Customer: 8 Cognitive Biases Every CEO Should Know

 Bias: We look to others for behavioral cues, especially under uncertainty.

-Marketing Application: Create credibility through crowd validation by using customers, end-users, and experts to support your value proposition.
+Marketing Application: Create credibility through crowd validation by leveraging the positive experiences of your customers, end-users, and experts to support your value proposition.

 -